 I believe in private enterprise and free-market…when the game is fair.

 I generally align with the beliefs of libertarianism.
 I don’t like big government because I don’t trust them.
 However, I’m aware that libertarianism and free-market principles that system “works” when everyone is financially equal.
-Everyone is not equal, therefore it only works for the rich.
+Plus, El Salvador is small.
+The government is small.
+Anyway, everyone is not equal here, those that benefit from the free market will mostly be the rich.
 If large corporations and foreign interests come into El Salvador…they’ll own everything, destroy the country and they will push the people here back into civil war circumstances, because principles of socialism and communism are somewhat integrated into the culture here.
 The people want economic prosperity…but only if they get a large piece of the pie…and rightfully so.

 Things are slowly changing.
 I can literally see it.